luisawatkins/orbitdb-storacha-bridge/README.md

 ## What This Does

-Backup and restore **OrbitDB databases** to **Storacha/Filecoin** with or without identity preservation.
+So far mainly, "Backup and restore between **OrbitDB databases** and **Storacha/Filecoin** with or without identity preservation.
 Works in both Node.js and browser environments.

+## RoadMap

+- [x] backup/restore between OrbitDB and Storacha in NodeJS via Storacha key and proof credential (hash and identity preserving)
+- [ ] backup/restore between OrbitDB and Storacha in browser (Svelte) (hash and identity preserving)
+- [ ] backup/restore between OrbitDB and Storacha in NodeJS via UCAN privatekey and UCAN (hash and identity preserving)
+- [x] backup/restore between OrbitDB and Storacha in browser (Svelte) (entries only - into new OrbitDB with new identity)
+- [x] OrbitDB UCAN file storage (OrbitDB CustomStorage)
+- [ ] OrbitDB Storacha storage (OrbitDB CustomStorage) in NodeJS - storage ok - but OrbitDB CustomStore doesn't store the Manifest.Initial-sync therefore difficult
+- [ ] OrbitDB Storacha storage (OrbitDB CustomStorage) in NodeJS (entries only - initial sync)

 **Key Features:**